 During our 31-year history, we have successfully invested under all types of economic and financial conditions, developing a track record that we believe distinguishes our firm.
-From our inception through March 31, 2007, our ten private equity funds that had invested for at least 30 months had achieved a cumulative gross IRR of 26.3%.
+From our inception through June 30, 2007, our ten private equity funds that had invested for at least 30 months had achieved a multiple of invested capital of 2.8x and a cumulative gross IRR of 26.3%.
 During 2007, we were named "Best Private Equity Firm" by Global Finance and "European Large Buyout Firm of the Year" by Financial New s and the KKR Strategic Capital Funds were named "Hedge Fund Launch of the Year" by Alternative Investment News.